 In Ilulissat you have plenty of choice for tour guides and excursions, but I can recommend Ilulissat Tours.
 I took two tours with them; A Whale Safari with Chris, and an Ice Berg Cruise with Ivan.
 On both occasions they were extremely flexible in allowing me to book whatever time of day worked best for me (10pm-1am was no problem!), and they were knowledgeable and good fun.
 All the photos in the Disko Bay and Ice Abstracts sections above were taken on one of those two trips with Chris & Ivan.

 I also treated myself to a sight-seeing flight over the glacier, the inland ice sheet, and the icefjord, with AirZafari.
-I'll share the photos from that 60 minute flight in a separate blog post (coming soon), but for now I'll just say that it's highly recommended!
+I shared the photos from that 60 minute flight in a separate blog post, but for now I'll just say that it's highly recommended!